-Join us for this year's Winter Adult Reading Program: Tails & Tales!
+Join us for this year's Winter Adult Reading Program: Ocean of Possibilities

 Join us on Facebook Live to get an early look at all the programs and activities happening for the 2021 Winter Adult Reading Program!
 You will also be able to register early for the program and receive one extra entry into the grand prize drawing.

-You can complete the program through a combination of activities and reading, but must have 15 days of reading 30 minutes or more a day to earn the mug and be entered into the Grand Prize Drawing.
+em>You can complete the program through a combination of activities and reading, but must have 15 days of reading 30 minutes or more a day to earn the mug and be entered into the Grand Prize Drawing.
+Grand Prize Drawing.

 You can earn extra entries into the Grand Prize Drawing!
 For every additional 5 days of reading you will receive one additional entry into the Grand Prize Drawing for a total of up to 5 additional entries.
 PPLD employees are not eligible for grand prize.

 Need some suggestions for activities?
 We’re here to help:

 - Write a book review.
 Have you read a really great, or really bad, book lately?
 Let everyone know about it by writing a book review and posting it to our website!